NeuralHarrow/Bruxa-Bot/README.md

 };
 ```

-> 💡 **How Shizuoka uses this:** When the bot sends an AI reply, it registers that message.
+> 💡 **How Shizuka uses this:** When the bot sends an AI reply, it registers that message.
 If the user replies to it, `onReply` fires and the conversation continues in the same Claude AI mode automatically — the user never needs to type "bot ai" again.

 > 💡 **Pagination example:** The `bot allmsg` command uses `onReply` to detect when the user types "next" or "prev" to navigate pages of taught messages.